+We present results from analyzing the unreliability of schedule-based accessibility, using the realistic accessibility measure as a benchmark (equation 4).
 Figure 5 shows four maps of schedule-based implicit STP’s unreliability with respect to the realistic measure for each stop for time budget of 15, 30, 60, 90 minutes for the last four months in 2019.
-It is noteworthy that the map does not visualize a single STP; instead, the map summarizes more than 3000 STPs to their corresponding anchor (i.e., start bus stop), showing the unreliability of each STP starting from each stop.
+Not that the map does not visualize a single STP; instead, the map summarizes more than 3000 STPs to their corresponding anchor (i.e., start bus stop), showing the unreliability of each STP starting from each stop.

-We can see from the maps that the spatial pattern of accessibility unreliability is highly dependent on the time budget: for smaller budget of 15 minutes, unreliability concentrates on the city center; for bigger and more practical time budgets for longer trips of 30 – 60 minutes, unreliability gradually spreads to larger area until almost cover all stops in the system; for very long time budget, the unreliability starts to decrease from the center.
-We call this phenomenon saturation: as PPA expands to the whole system with bigger time budget, the scheduled PPA item in the formula (4) will not be larger since the system has finite number of bus stops and it reaches a maximum value; however, the realistic PPA item will continue to rise, making the unreliability index smaller.
+We can see from the maps that the spatial pattern of accessibility unreliability is highly dependent on the time budget: for smaller budget of 15 minutes, unreliability concentrates on the city center; for bigger and more practical time budgets for longer trips of 30 – 60 minutes, unreliability gradually spreads to larger area until almost cover all stops in the system.
+For a relatively large time budgets, unreliability of schedule-based accessibility starts to decrease from the center and becomes more concentrated in the periphery.
+We call this phenomenon saturation: as PPA expands to the whole system with larger time budgets, the scheduled PPA component in equation (4) will not be larger since the system has finite number of bus stops and it reaches a maximum value; however, the realistic PPA item will continue to rise, making the unreliability index smaller.